kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 **Downgrade**

-kube-apiserver will ignore `MatchLabelSelectors` in PodAffinity/PodAntiAffinity, and thus, kube-scheduler will also do nothing with it.
+kube-apiserver will reject Pod creation with `MatchLabelSelectors` in PodAffinity/PodAntiAffinity.

-But, we leave the existing `MatchLabelSelectors` and `LabelSelector` created from `MatchLabelSelectors` as it is.
+But, regarding existing Pods, we leave `MatchLabelSelectors` and `LabelSelector` created from `MatchLabelSelectors` even after downgraded.

 ### Version Skew Strategy